Frequently Asked Questions

 Here is the latest re COVID-19 and how it may impact your travel to South Africa.

-- South Africa announced a Level 1 status as of October 1st, 2020 and as of November 12th, 2020 allows for International travel (see conditions below).
+- South Africa allows for International travel (see conditions below).

-Go Touch Down travellers that were scheduled to travel to South Africa over the past few months have moved their travel dates to 2021.
+All Go Touch Down travelers that were scheduled to travel to South Africa over the past few months have moved their travel dates to 2021.
+In addition travelers that had tours booked for the 1st few months in 2021, has done the same and requested to move to late or early 2022.

-If you are scheduled to travel in the early part of 2021 and are not sure about travelling; then you are welcome to contact us to discuss moving your dates to later in 2021 or to 2022 (terms and conditions may apply).
+Regretfully many airlines have temporally cancelled and paused their scheduled routes to South Africa for the early part of 2021.
+Up to recent; the USA did not allow return flights via Europe (Schengen Countries) to USA.
+Currently we know that the new USA Administration are looking at making more changes (please stay in touch).
+That being said; If you are scheduled to travel in the early part of 2021 and are not sure about traveling – you are welcome to contact us to discuss moving your dates to later in 2021 or to 2022 (terms and conditions may apply).

-- Canadians may travel to SA subject to a PCR Covid-19 test showing a negative result (72-hour rule), but will have to quarantine upon return to Canada
+- Canadians may travel to SA subject to a PCR Covid-19 test showing a negative result (72 hour rule), but will have to mandatory quarantine upon return to Canada

 - Australians have a ban on international travel outside of Australia unless you have an exemption from Dept. of Home Affairs